clnsmth/smartReservoir-EDI/README.md

 ### edi_275

-Directory tree containing files supporting automated upload of SR data products to the EDI Data Repository.
+Directory of files demonstrating automated upload of SR data products to the EDI Data Repository.
+This workflow is implemented on Ubuntu Server 18.04.